-Due to constant improvements in the design and quality of production components, some minor discrepancies may result between the actual vehicle and the information presented in this publication.
-Depictions and/or procedures in this publication are intended for reference use only.
+Due to constant improvements in the design, quality, or configuration of production components, some minor discrepancies may result between the actual vehicle and the information presented in this publication.
+CFMOTO reserves the right to change product features, specifications and components without notice or incurring obligation to the purchaser.
+Depictions and/or procedures within are intended for reference use only.
+The most current version of this manual may be available on the CFMOTO consumer website of the market you reside in.